apache/mynewt-site/docs/os/modules/sensor_framework/sensor_driver.md

            ....

-    /* Other code to set the configuration on th sensor device. */
+    /* Other code to set the configuration on the sensor device. */

            ....